Green-Hat-fd/portfolio/about.md

 <!--<br>-->

 <!-- # ABOUT ME -->
-<h1 style="text-align: center;">About me</h1>
+<h1 style="text-align:center;">About me</h1>

 <!-- FIXME: small bio -->
 Hi, I'm Francesco, I'm a junior italian programmer who's just finished his studies and who's now looking for a job in the (video)game industry.

-<elim>Other</elim>

 > Download my Resume/CV &ensp; [[here]](./assets/pdf/francesco_degno_resume.pdf "Click to download my Resume / CV")

 ## Education background

 I began studying STEM at the Scientific High School (Liceo Scientifico) in my home town, which I graduated from in 2021.

 From there, I studied Game Development (Programming & Design) at the Nautilus Academy, from which I earned my _Professional & Advanced Certificate_ in _Game Development_ (respectively, in 2023 and 2024).

 ## Work & Skills

-Normal text.
+<elim>Other</elim>

 #### &emsp;&emsp; Programming Skills

+For programming, I learned C and C++ in high school, .
+Here are my skills organized

 | Level          | Languages | Engines       |
 |----------------|-----------|---------------|